 No matter how much you want to hug and comfort Felix or Fido there's a chance they're so hurt and terrified you could be in danger of being bitten or scratched.
 Keep your face away from paws, claws and mouth.
 Assess the situation (using your calm breathing!) and try to be as gentle and methodical as possible.
 Once you've sussed out the situation, call your emergency vet number (the one that's on your speed-dial, right?) so they can be prepped for you when you arrive at the clinic.

 The most common types of pet emergency are:

 If you have a pet safety or first-aid kit (or for humans, for that matter), you already have coping tools at your fingertips to deal with an emergency.
-Everyone's "kit" will be a bit different (depending on how OCD you are ).
-We suggest the following:
+Everyone's "kit" will be a bit different (depending on how OCD you are

 On The Move